markyys/WorldsCollide/beta_readme.md

 - Feature: New Title Graphics from CDude
 - QoL: Move Descriptions in Rage Menu
 - Bugfix: Removing Excluded Non-S Tier Items (ex: Fenix Down in permadeath) from scaled or tiered chests
+- QoL: Ensuring Gau can use Magic in FT

 Associated PRs:
 - Feature: Add ability to shuffle/mix both dragons and statues: <https://github.com/AtmaTek/WorldsCollide/pull/35>